jaceva/react-challenge/instructions.md

   - A callback function for adding a new appointment.
 - Render an `AppointmentForm` and a `TileList`.
 - Keep track of the current title, contact, date and time entered into the form.
-- Add a new appointment on form submission.
+- Inside the `handleSubmit()` function add a new appointment on form submission.
 - Clear the form on submission.
+- Render a `AppointmentForm` with the following passed via `props`:
+  - local state variables
+  - local state variable setter functions
+  - `handleSubmit` callback function
+- Render a `TileList` with the appointment array passed via `props`.

 ### Hint

 - Add `{ useState }` to the `'react'` import statement
 - Import `AppointmentForm` and `TileList`
-- Make `props` a function parameter
+- Extract the array of appointments and the callback for adding appointments from the `props` value passed as an argument to `AppointmentsPage`
 - The four state variables holding the form's appointment data  should each default to an empty string using `useState('')`
 - The `handleSubmit()` function should call the callback function for adding a new appointment with the data from the form.
 It should also reset the appointment info state variables to their default values.